Skip to Content

 Open burning permits

-To obtain a burning permit, during the season, call:
+To obtain a burning permit, call:

 Campfire Restrictions

-• When campfires are permitted, the campfire must comply with provincial campfire regulations.
+• Must comply with provincial campfire regulations.

 Emergencies and wildfire preparedness